KauzClay/docs-tap/cartographer-conventions/reference/convention-resources.hbs.md

         <corev1.PodTemplateSpec>
     ```

-  To list out available `PodIntent` resources in your cluster, run the following kubectl command
+  To list out available `PodIntent` resources in your cluster, run the following kubectl command:

     ```console
     # specify relevant namespace